Adalia bipunctata

 Treatment of Aphids

-Adalia bipunctata is a ladybug beetle predator of various soft-bodied insects, such as aphids, scale insects, and spider mites.
-Under the most favorable conditions, it lays eggs that hatch into larvae particularly effective against aphid colonies.
+Adalia bipunctata is a ladybug beetle that preys on various soft-bodied insects, such as aphids, scale insects, and spider mites.
+Its larvae are particularly effective against aphid colonies.
+Under optimal conditions, they can develop all the way to the adult stage.

 Specifications